 Research papers submitted to the Association for publication in Corella are published online as soon as the review and editorial processes are complete.
 A similar procedure applies to material that is not formally reviewed, such as book reviews, obituaries and banding recovery summaries.
-Online published volumes of Corella are available to members only for a period of two years.
+Online published volumes of Corella are available to members only for a period of one year.
 ABSA members will be alerted to each online publication by email.

 Members must log on and then access the current issues of Corella through the ‘Publications’ section of the main menu.

 - Research findings communicated as major papers or short articles,

 - A round-up of interesting and unusual recoveries of banded birds,

 - Comprehensive review of breeding islands in the Seabird Island series of papers,

 Older issues of Corella can be purchased from the Mist Net Service.